East Carolina University

 From ECU: The four-, five-, and six-year graduation rates for ECU students completing their degree at ECU compare favorably to the rates of its official peer set.
 We demonstrate our commitment to timely degree completion through our Finish in Four initiative and Undergraduate Student Success Council.
-Among the methods the university uses toward this target: advanced analytics (predictive), reductions to the size of degree programs, refined general education requirements, strategies for improving math pathways, refined four-year degree plans, and investments in student success resources, including the Pirate Academic Success Center, the University Writing Center, and the Academic Advising Center.
-The university’s Partway Home program works with students who have 90+ credit hours but who left before completing their undergraduate degree at ECU; the Pirate Academic Success Center has tutors dedicated to helping these students adjust to returning to the classroom.
+Among the methods the university uses toward this target: advanced analytics (predictive), refined general education requirements, strategies for improving math pathways, refined four-year degree plans, and investments in student success resources, including the Pirate Academic Success Center, the University Writing Center, and the Academic Advising Center.
+The university’s Partway Home program works with students who have 90+ credit hours but who left before completing their undergraduate degree at ECU.
+The Pirate Academic Success Center has tutors dedicated to helping these students adjust to returning to the classroom.

 By 2021-22, ECU will receive $60,000,000 in research and development sponsored program awards and licensing income, an increase of 37.1% ($16,230,933 additional over a base of $43,769,067).

 From ECU: The research enterprise at ECU continues to expand, allowing the university to reach its strategic plan goal.
 ECU is investing in our people, tools, and facilities to seek solutions to our region’s challenges, including health and health care, coastal community resiliency, rural development, advanced manufacturing, and assistance for the military.
 Capital improvements in support of research include a new Life Sciences and Biotechnology building and a research greenhouse.
-Through partnerships and discovery, we will be a force for rural progress, achievement, and growth, helping the local community to have a global impact.
+Through partnerships and discovery, we will be a force for rural progress, achievement, and growth, helping both local and global communities.

 By 2021-22, ECU will produce 2,601 rural graduates, an increase of 17.7% (391 additional rural completions over a base of 2,210).

 Undergraduate students are supported through learning communities and living learning communities, a professional advising collaborative, the Pirate Academic Success Center, University Writing Center, and collaborative programming through Academic Affairs and Student Affairs.
-ECU emphasizes high impact practices, including undergraduate research, study abroad, service learning, internships, etc. Recent national surveys indicate that nearly 80 percent of ECU undergraduates participate in at least two such practices before they graduate, which is well above the national norm.
+ECU emphasizes high impact practices, including undergraduate research, senior capstone experiences, study abroad, learning communities, service learning, field experiences, internships, etc. Recent national surveys indicate that nearly 80 percent of ECU undergraduates participate in at least two such practices before they graduate, which is well above the national norm.
 Our goal is to equip students with the skills they need to address grand challenges and improve social mobility.

 By 2021-22, ECU will produce 3,517 critical workforce credentials, an increase of 12.3% (386 additional critical workforce credentials over a base of 3,131).

 From ECU: ECU emphasizes critical workforce needs in the region and beyond, including STEM, K-12 teacher education, and health care.
-ECU has had a steady increase in the critical workforce credentials it awards, surpassing the annual goal by more than 100, and is on track to surpass the 2021-22 plan goal.
+For the past three years, ECU has surpassed its annual goals for critical workforce credentials awarded, and is on track to surpass the 2021-22 plan goal.
 The College of Education collaborates with public school partners through the Latham Clinical Schools Network to produce the very best teachers throughout the network and across the state.
 The Miller School of Entrepreneurship serves as a regional hub for entrepreneurship and innovation.
 The College of Nursing is designated as a National League for Nursing Center of Excellence and is among the top distance education programs in the country.
 ECU’s College of Engineering and Technology has expanded degree programs and is experiencing significant growth.
 ECU leverages these relationships to create new ways to understand complex issues, develop and operate innovative solutions, and drive change for people and organizations in our region and beyond.